TacoDark/NUKED/content/posts/2024/angry-birds-rio.md

 ## Linux

-Tested with Wine-GE 8-25 on Lutris
+Tested with Proton-GE 9-4 on Bottles

 Works Prefectly